OutSystems/docs-product/src/develop/ui/patterns/mobile/content/accordion.md

     ![Drag widget to screen](<images/accordion-dragwidget-ss.png>)

-    **Note:** By default, the Accordion widget contains 3 Accordion Item widgets.
+    **Note:** By default, the Accordion widget contains 3 **AccordionItem** widgets.
 You can add or delete Accordion Items as required.

-1. Add the relevant content to the Accordion Item placeholders.
-In this example, some FAQs are.
+1. Add the relevant content to the **AccordionItem **placeholders.
+In this example, some FAQs are added.

     ![Add content to placeholders](<images/accordion-addcontent-ss.png>)